 Decades in the making, the Steger Wilderness Center in Ely is nearing completion.
-The sprawling complex is located just north of Ely on Pickett’s Lake and has served as a center for learning, environmental awareness, skill development, community building, and leadership mentoring.
+The sprawling complex is located just north of Ely on Pickett’s Lake and has served as a enter for learning, environmental awareness, skill development, community building, and leadership mentoring.

 Final projects include essential infrastructure, including plumbing and some mechanicals to sheet rocking and other fine finishing work.